LaravelDaily/Booking-Com-Simulation-Laravel/course/11-bug-take-eager-limit.md

 But what I missed is I didn't test it with **multiple properties returned**.

 Then I would have seen that `take(1)` actually means not "one apartment per property" but rather "one apartment in total"!
-So, if there are multiple properties returned and each of them has apartments, it will NOT return the apartments for second, third and other properties:
+So, if there are multiple properties returned and each of them has apartments, it will NOT return the apartments for the second, third, and other properties:

 ```json
 {